Sovereign state: Relationship between state and government

 Although the terms "state" and "government" are often used interchangeably, international law distinguishes between a non-physical state and its government; and in fact, the concept of "government-in-exile" is predicated upon that distinction.
 States are non-physical juridical entities, not organisations of any kind.
 However, ordinarily, only the government of a state can obligate or bind the state, for example by treaty.

 State extinction

 Generally speaking, states are durable entities, though they can become extinguished, either through voluntary means or outside forces, such as military conquest.
 Violent state abolition has virtually ceased since the end of World War II.
-Because states are non-physical juridical entities, it has been argued that their extinction cannot be due to physical force alone.
-Instead, the physical actions of the military must be associated with the correct social or judiciary actions for a state to be abolished.
+Because states are non-physical juridical entities, Robert Heath Robinson from the University of Buffalo argues that their extinction cannot be due to physical force alone.

 Ontological status of the state

-The ontological status of the state has been a subject of debate, especially, whether or not the state, is an object that no one can see, taste, touch, or otherwise detect, actually exists.
+The ontological status of the state has been a subject of debate, especially, whether or not the state, being an object that no one can see, taste, touch, or otherwise detect, actually exists.